Skip to main content

 How do I convert Millimeters of Mercury to Pounds per Square Inch?

-A unit of pressure historically defined as the pressure exerted by a 1-millimeter column of mercury at standard gravity.
+A unit of pressure historically defined as the pressure exerted by a column of mercury exactly 1 millimeter tall at the standard acceleration of gravity (9.
 To convert Millimeters of Mercury to Pounds per Square Inch, multiply by 0.0193367.
 For example, 25 mmHg equals 0.483418 psi.

 How many Pounds per Square Inch are in 1 Millimeters of Mercury?